yarsnowing/synckey.github.io/content/posts/2015-12-24-where-does-sigmoid-come-from.md

-Title: Where does sigmod come from
+Title: Where does sigmoid come from
 Date: 2015-12-24
 Category: posts
 Tag: machine learning,technology,logistic regression